nengo/nengo-dl/docs/simulator.rst

 Simulator arguments
 -------------------

-The ``nengo_dl`` :class:`.Simulator` has a number of optional arguments, beyond those in :class:`nengo:nengo.Simulator`, which control features specific to the ``nengo_dl`` backend.
+The NengoDL `.Simulator` has a number of optional arguments, beyond those in `nengo.Simulator`, which control features specific to the ``nengo_dl`` backend.

 device